minyansh7/aoraforge-methodology/FAQ.md

 ## Does Brave equal Claude?

-No. AORAFORGE reports Brave as Brave.
-Brave is treated as a Claude-adjacent retrieval proxy where Claude web search depends on Brave-provided results, but Claude can still add its own prompt and answer behavior.
+No. Brave is treated as a Claude-adjacent retrieval proxy where Claude web search depends on Brave-provided results, but Claude can still add its own prompt and answer behavior.
 Customers who need end-user Claude behavior can add a separate Claude polling column.

 ## Can a query be swapped if it performs badly?